SixdegreeLab/MasteringChainAnalytics/en/ch14/ch14-defi-analysis.md

 order by 1, 2
 ```

 Here, we merely compare the number of active users, transaction count, and transaction amount.
 Bar charts and pie charts for different fields in the result set are added in the dashboard.
-You may have noticed that our queries are aggregated by both day and project.When creating a Pie Chart, if we select only the "Project" as the X Column and choose "trade_count" as Y Column 1, without selecting any fields for Group By, the trade_count values for each day will automatically be accumulated together, and the total value will be displayed in the pie chart.
-Considering that, we don't need to write a separate query to generate the pie chart, which is considered an application technique.
+You may have noticed that our queries are aggregated by both day and project.
+When creating a Pie Chart, if we select only the `Project` as the X Column and choose `trade_count` as Y Column 1, without selecting any fields for Group By, the trade_count values for each day will automatically be accumulated together, and the total value will be displayed in the pie chart.
+Considering this, we don't need to write a separate query to generate the pie chart, which is considered an application technique.
 The dashboard shows as the following :

 ![image_03.png](img/image_03.png)